Configuration

 | Change the server port | PORT environment variable |

-| Connect a git repository | Workspace config git_remote |
+| Connect a git repository | Workspace Settings → Git in the web UI |

 | Enable Google/GitHub sign-in | OIDC_* environment variables |

-| Set up email (invitations, password reset) | SMTP_* environment variables |
+| Set up email (invitations, password reset) | SMTP_* or RESEND_* environment variables |

-| Restrict published docs to team members only | PUBLISH_REQUIRE_AUTH=true environment variable |
+| Restrict published docs to team members only | PUBLISH_REQUIRE_AUTH=true environment variable, or per-site visibility: authenticated (the default) |